-Based on our years of tonic testing, we believe these are the best tonics to complement your favorite gin.
+Based on our years of tonic testing, we believe these are the best tonics to complement your favorite gin in your next gin and tonic.
 If you don’t see your favorite, check out our entire tonic review archive and read more about what we think.
-But without further ado, here are our ten best tonic water for pairing with gin for 2017.

 Cheers, and happy Gin & Tonic-ing.

 Best TONIC WATER for your GIN AND TONIC.